-WTD method.
 We introduce this method to compute the area of the composites of the blocking events inferred from the WTD.
-The WTD method starts from the detection of the center of each composite.
-In this study, we define as center of the European atmospheric blocking the location of the maximum positive anomaly of the composite between 30°W and 50°E (similarly to Barriopedro et al., 2006), in order to discard blocking with positive anomaly on the westernmost part of the sector.
-The blocking size is quantified by the area enclosed within the contour line equal to a certain threshold of ΔZ500.
-Such threshold must be lower than the minimum value among the centers over all periods and all GCMs in order to get non-zero areas and compare past and future results among the GCMs.
-In this study, the threshold is 75 m considering ΔZ500{HIST}, ΔZ500{SSP2}, and ΔZ500{SSP5}.
+The WTD method starts from the detection of the centre of each composite.
+In this study, we define as centre of the European atmospheric blocking the location of the maximum positive anomaly of the composite between 30° W and 50° E (similarly to Barriopedro et al., 2006) in order to discard blocking with positive anomaly on the westernmost part of the sector.
+The blocking size is quantified by the area enclosed within the contour line equal to a certain threshold of Δ Z500.
+Such a threshold must be lower than the minimum value among the centres over all periods and all GCMs in order to get non-zero areas and compare past and future results among the GCMs.
+In this study, the threshold is 75 m considering $\Delta Z500{HIST}$, $\Delta Z500{SSP2}$, and $\Delta Z500{SSP5}$.
 Technical details about the WTD method are reported in the Supplement.